Bellingham Lease Extension - Your Legal Fees Calculator

 Top Ten Questions relating to Bellingham Lease Extensions

-I own a flat in Bellingham with a leasehold unexpired roughly fivety nine years and need a lease extension.
-Please can you clarify the next stages
+I acquired a flat in Bellingham with a leasehold unexpired nearon 59 years and need a lease extension.
+Please can you advise me of the next stages

-I know that others in the same block had already had a lease extension, and the landlord seemed amenable.
-Therefore is seems worth taking risk of not having formal valuation and base the initial offer on previous premiums paid .
-This would save on double valuation charges.
-Is this advisable?
+My wife and I are aware that others in the same building previously had a lease extension, and the freeholder was amenable.
+Therefore is seems worth taking risk of avoiding a formal valuation and calculate the initial offer on previous premiums paid .
+This would save on double valuation fees.
+Would you suggest this course of action?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Bellingham